Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

 We're ready to test our programs!
 Let's summarize what we're going to do to run the program, and also point out a few important points.

 A. Secure the JeVois (or whatever device you are using) above your workspace.
-Make sure your workspace has consistent lighting and a light (preferably white) background.
+Make sure your workspace has consistent lighting and a white or black background.

 B. Run the JeVois program "Coin Calibration" at resolution 640x480 and 34fps.
 Line up your coins according to the instructions on the screen.
 Stop the program and turn off the video interface.  if you are using the JeVois, connect to the USB.
 This step should look like this: